Skip to content

 Pros: - Handles complex problems with interdependent reasoning steps - Can discover non-obvious connections between ideas - Supports iterative refinement and backtracking - More expressive than linear or tree-based approaches

-Cons: - Significantly higher computational cost - Complex to implement and debug - May generate many redundant thoughts - Requires sophisticated scoring and path-finding algorithms - Can be overkill for simple problems
+Cons: - Significantly higher computational cost (5-20x vs. linear reasoning) - Complex to implement and debug - May generate many redundant thoughts - Requires sophisticated scoring and path-finding algorithms - Can be overkill for simple problems

 References